-Composite Pedestrian Needs Map: Pedestrian Priority Zones.
+Composite Pedestrian Needs Map: Pedestrian Priority Zones

-Figure 9 illustrates the results of the composite map which combines the assessment of pedestrian demand and pedestrian deficiency.
+Figure 8 illustrates the results of the composite map which combines the assessment of pedestrian demand and pedestrian deficiency.
 This map serves to clarify where the pedestrian needs in the city are greatest.
+Figures 14 and 15 below provide additional data regarding pedestrian and vehicle collisions between 2005 and 2012.
 Areas with higher demand and deficiency scores are candidates for designation as Pedestrian Priority Zones and include:

 - Downtown/Browne's Addition/University District - Where: Throughout downtown, Browne's Addition and the University District - Why: Downtown and the University District have the highest pedestrian demand and a vibrant mix of uses and destinations.
-While downtown has relatively good pedestrian infrastructure, this area still has a large number of collisions involving pedestrians, offering opportunities for further improvement. - West Central/Emerson-Garfield/Logan neighborhoods north of the Spokane River - Where: Boone Avenue at Maple Street/Ash Street; along Maxwell Avenue/Mission Avenue between Belt Street and Hamilton Street - Why: Neighborhoods includes a mix of residential, employment areas such as Spokane County offices, and recreational activities including Spokane Arena.
+While downtown has relatively good pedestrian infrastructure, this area still has a significant number of collisions involving pedestrians, offering opportunities for further improvement. - West Central/Emerson-Garfield/Logan neighborhoods north of the Spokane River - Where: Boone Avenue at Maple Street/Ash Street; along Maxwell Avenue/Mission Avenue between Belt Street and Hamilton Street. - Why: Neighborhoods includes a mix of residential, employment areas such as Spokane County offices, and recreational activities including Spokane Arena.
 Major arterial crossings make pedestrian connections difficult.
-Area with many pedestrianvehicle collisions include the intersection of Division Street & North River Drive. - Holy Family Employment Center/Northtown/Francis Division - Where: Along Francis near Division; near Holy Family Hospital, Franklin Park, Franklin Park Commons and Northtown Mall - Why: The Holy Family Employment Center, the two shopping centers and the higher intensity land uses including offices, high density residential living, as well as an elementary school and major park are significant generators of pedestrian demand.
+One area with many pedestrian-vehicle collisions is the intersection of Division Street & North River Drive. - Holy Family Employment Center/Northtown/Francis Division - Where: Along Francis near Division; near Holy Family Hospital, Franklin Park, Franklin Park Commons and Northtown Mall. - Why: The Holy Family Employment Center, the two shopping centers and the higher intensity land uses including offices, high density residential living, as well as an elementary school and major park are significant generators of pedestrian demand.
 The streets in this area have very high pedestrian demand scores.
 Vehicle speeds on Francis Avenue and Division Street are often very high.
 This area includes a designated Employment Center and a pedestrian fatality took place near the intersection of Division and Francis.
-Access to Franklin Park from the east side of Division Street is challenging due to high speeds and traffic. - Mission Park/Mission and Napa area - Where: In the area near Mission Park and the Spokane River extending to the east including Stevens Elementary School and the Mission and Napa neighborhood business area - Why: This is an active area with a concentration of activities including mixed land uses, schools, employment, and connections to the Centennial Trail.
-A high number of pedestrian collisions have occurred in this area. - Lincoln Heights activity area - Where: Area in the vicinity of the 29th Avenue and Southeast Boulevard intersection east to Ray and along Regal south to 37th Avenue - Why: The Lincoln Heights District Center is the principal activity node of surrounding neighborhoods.
+Access to Franklin Park from the east side of Division Street is challenging due to high speeds and traffic. - Mission Park/Mission and Napa area - Where: In the area near Mission Park and the Spokane River extending to the east including Stevens Elementary School and the Mission and Napa neighborhood business area. - Why: This is an active area with a concentration of activities including mixed land uses, schools, employment, and connections to the Centennial Trail. - Lincoln Heights activity area - Where: Area in the vicinity of the 29th Avenue and Southeast Boulevard intersection east to Ray and along Regal south to 37th Avenue. - Why: The Lincoln Heights District Center is the principal activity node of surrounding neighborhoods.
 The area is a shopping center close to two parks, a senior center, and schools.
 The area also includes three grocery stores.
-Pedestrian deficiency scores are high and the area has experienced many pedestrian-vehicle collisions.
+Pedestrian deficiency scores are high in several locations within this area.